gael-millot/repertoire_profiler/README.md

         <td style="white-space:normal; text-align:left; word-break:break-word; overflow-wrap:anywhere;">
             Sequences from the <i>productive_seq.tsv</i> file with germline clustering (clone ID), allele reannotation (germinal_v_call and germinal_j_call columns) and mutation load added.
 Warning: the number of sequences (i.e., rows) can be lower than in the <i>productive_seq.tsv</i> file due to sequences that failed to be clone assigned (see the <i>non_clone_assigned_sequence.tsv</i> file).
             <br>Additional columns description (from <a href="https://docs.airr-community.org/en/stable/datarep/rearrangements.html#fields">here</a>):
-            <br><ul><li>clone_id: Clone number.
+            <br><ul style="padding-left:1.2em; margin:0;"><li>clone_id: Clone number.
 A same clone_id gathers all the sequences that putatively come from a same germline cell.
 The criteria for that is 1) same V gene, 2) same J gene, 3) same CDR3 length and 4) distance between CR3 sequences, computed using the clone_model and clone_normalize parameters from the <i>nextflow.config file</i>, less than the threshold set by the clone_distance parameter from the <i>nextflow.config</i> file.
             <br></li><li>germline_alignment_d_mask: as germline_alignment but with D masked (i.e., replaced by N, in the middle of the CDR3).
 Because the D-segment call for B cell receptor alignments is often low confidence, the default germline format (-g dmask) places Ns in the N/P and D-segments of the junction region rather than using the D-segment assigned during reference alignment; this can be modified to generate a complete germline (-g full) or a V-segment only germline (-g vonly).
             <br></li><li>germline_v_call: V germline cassette
             <br></li><li>germline_d_call: D germline cassette (usually NA)